eurekacoin/eweb3.js/README.md

 	npm install qweb3 --save

 ## Web Dapp Usage
 This is example is meant for web dapps who would like to use Qweb3's convenience methods with Qrypto's RPC provider.
-Qrypto is a Qtum wallet [Chrome extension](https://chrome.google.com/webstore/detail/qrypto/hdmjdgjbehedbnjmljikggbmmbnbmlnd).
+Qrypto is a EurekaCoin wallet [Chrome extension](https://chrome.google.com/webstore/detail/qrypto/hdmjdgjbehedbnjmljikggbmmbnbmlnd).
 More details about Qrypto [here](https://github.com/bodhiproject/qrypto).

 ### 1. Construct Qweb3 instance
 If you have Qrypyto installed, you will have a `window.qrypto` object injected in your browser tab.
 Pass that into Qweb3 as a parameter to set the provider.